its-jasmine/notScrabble/README.md

 ### Usage

 To start the game, the number of players need to be specified with a default minimum of 2 and a default maximum of 4.
-Currently the game starts with a default 2 player setup, player1 and player2.
+The user will be prompted.
 The game Welcome View is initiated, which prompts the user to select either instructions or New Game, which starts a notScrabble game of two players.

 Players will take turns until a player runs out of tiles AND there are no tiles in the bag.
 The winner is then determined.